denkungsart/filmmakers-api/source/index.html.md

-blog_id | number | Unique ID of the blog the post belongs to title | string | Title of the blog post tags | array of objects | Includes ID and name of the associated tags
+blog_id | number | Unique ID of the blog the post belongs to title | string | Title of the blog post tags | array of objects | Includes ID and name of the associated tags mentions | array of objects | Includes type and ID of the mentioned object

 ## Get a specific blog post